krystofl/krystofl.github.io/_posts/2019-11-13-singapore.md

 # Miscellaneous Characters

 - Poh, a Grab driver, is happy living in Singapore.
 In particular, he is grateful that Singapore is safe and stable, something that he has appreciated more recently in light of what’s going on in Hong Kong.
-- Chua, another Grab driver, had to go to Indiana for work training some yearas back, and was really disappointed a) how quiet it was there after dark (and unsafe - something that came as a surprise for him), and b) that he couldn't find any Chinese restaurants.
+- Chua, another Grab driver, had to go to Indiana for work training some years back, and was really disappointed a) how quiet it was there after dark (and unsafe - something that came as a surprise for him), and b) that he couldn't find any Chinese restaurants.
 He likes living in Singapore.
 - Ng, yet another Grab driver, who also likes living in Singapore… but complains that it is expensive to live there.
 He’s in his 50s and was laid off from work, and has no education credentials, and thus turned to driving for Grab.
 He doesn’t want to go back to school.
 - Mormon missionaries